-Pratt Safe is the Institute's mobile campus safety app, developed by App Armor and customized to meet Pratt's specifications as established by the Department of Public Safety.
-For more information on how to download the app, visit the Pratt Safe App web page at Pratt Safe App.
+Pratt Safe is the Institute's mobile campus safety app, developed by App Armor and customized to meet Pratt's specifications established by the Department of Public Safety.
+For more information downloading the app, visit the Pratt Safe App web page at Pratt Safe App.